National Association of Retrospective Fatality Analysts

 In-Person

-We offer group trainings for organizations, agencies, and coalitions at a flat rate of $9,375 for up to 25 participants.
-Travel costs apply.
-Contact us to learn more or to schedule a training.
+We offer on-site group training for organizations, agencies, coalitions, and cross-community partnerships at a flat rate of $9,375 for up to 25 participants (travel costs apply).

 Certification is required to use the RFA protocol.
 It ensures hands-on application of the method, peer feedback, and trauma-informed report writing.